Skipton Building Society bereavement: 0345 266 1209

 Probate and when it is required

 Probate is the legal process that grants someone the authority to deal with a deceased person’s estate.
 In England and Wales this is called a Grant of Probate (if the deceased left a Will) or Letters of Administration (if they did not).
-In Scotland, the equivalent is a Certificate of Confirmation.
+In Scotland, the equivalent is Confirmation.
+In Northern Ireland, it is handled by the Northern Ireland Courts and Tribunals Service (NICTS).

 Skipton requires a Grant of Representation when the total balance in sole accounts is £50,000 or more.
 If the total is below this threshold, they may be able to process the account closure without it – though this is subject to there being no other assets elsewhere that also require probate.